Using the Spot Database

 DXCC

-Displays only unhidden Spot Database Entries for DX stations whose DXCC prefix is specified in the General Expression textbox
+Displays only unhidden Spot Database Entries for DX stations whose DXCC entity is the same as the DXCC entity of the callsign or callsign fragment specified in the General Expression textbox (taking Overrides into account)

 DXCC prefix